alemarco96/DECAF/INSTALLATION_GUIDE.md

   * From the [HuggingFace](https://huggingface.co/) website main page, search for the desired model's page using the text box placed in the top-left corner.

-  * Create a new folder inside the `models/transformers` subdirectory with the same name of the desired one.
+  * Create a new folder inside the `models/transformers` subdirectory with the same name as the desired one.

-  * Download all files from the `Files and versions` tab of the model card page on HuggingFace and place them inside the folder created at the previous step.
-Please note that, in case there are multiple files with the `LFS` symbol and the same size, it is generally possible to only pick `pytorch_model.bin` and skip all the other(s).
+  * Download all files from the `Files and versions` tab of the model card page on HuggingFace and place them inside the folder created in the previous step.
+Note that, in case there are multiple files with the `LFS` symbol and the same size, it is generally possible to only pick `pytorch_model.bin` and skip all the other(s).

   * In case these steps are required to be performed in a command line-only environment, please use the following